Boghul/NixOs-config/Readme.md

 ## 📝 To do

-[❌] Fix Steam games won't launch
+[❌] Fix Steam games won't launch // why running pirated games are easier than paid steam games :`)

-[✅] Fix Heroic games won't launch / tested with Borderlands 3
+[✅] Fix Heroic games won't launch // tested with Borderlands 3

 [❌] Graphic driver error 18 wit Red Ded Redemption 2

-[✅] Fix Lutris games won't launch / tested with Ferocius and Star Wars Jedi Survivor,  testing a few more in the next weeks.
+[✅] Fix Lutris games won't launch // tested with Ferocius Star Wars Jedi Survivor, Cupheads and Need for Speed Heat // testing a few more in the next weeks.

 [❌] Switch from Swaybg to awww

+[❌] Implement ewww

+[❌] Implement disko

 ## 🚀 Quick Start